 How do you know the Probability Distribution for the Constants?

 When telling people the fine tuning argument, one of the most sophisticated questions we’ve been asked goes something like this: “You claim that it’s incredibly unlikely to get the correct values of the constants by chance alone.
-But since we’ve only observed one universe with one value for each constant, how can you determine the range of possible values for each constant, a step which is necessary to even begin computing probabilities?
+But since we’ve only observed one universe with one value for each constant, how can you determine the range of possible values for each constant, a step that is necessary to even begin computing probabilities?
 Furthermore, how can you really determine the probability distribution of the constants, that is to determine the different probabilities for the different possible values, and thereby claim that our observed values are highly unlikely?
 Because of these problems, evaluating the probability of these constants occurring by chance is highly speculative and not nearly as rigorous as you make it sound.”

 To appreciate this question, let’s consider the analogy of a lottery.
 Assuming that the lottery has 1000 balls numbered 0 to 999, it's clear that the probability of getting any specific number - let’s say 137 - is 1 out of 1000.
 However, let’s say we didn’t even know that there are 1000 possible numbers.
 Then we couldn't even get started with computing a probability.
 Or let’s say we even knew there were 1000 possible numbers but had unknown quantities of balls of each number.
 For example, there may be 7 balls numbered 1, 83 balls numbered 2, 52,000 balls numbered 3, and so on.
 Who knows?
 Without knowing the quantity of balls of each number, we’d have no way to compute the probability of randomly attaining 137.